For someone not interested in football administration, Praful Patel has done well for himself.

 Some of the traditional football pockets lost their zing while new centres sprang up; youth development plans remained on paper even as the country hosted some of the biggest international age-group tournaments; the domestic game for men remained in a state of flux while women’s football continued to be severely neglected.

-Patel, federation officials hasten to say, never meddled with the everyday affairs of the AIFF, giving each department the space to do their own thing.
+Patel, federation officials hasten to say, never meddled with the everyday affairs of the AIFF, giving each department the space to do its own thing.
 But he guided and gave shape to major policy decisions that have had lasting ramifications on Indian football.

 The commercial partnership with what was back then known as IMG-Reliance, now Reliance Sports, was one such decision.
 While the Rs 700-crore, 15-year-deal, signed in December 2010, gave the cash-strapped federation some financial reprieve, Indian football paid a price.